Subscriptions and Shipping

-If you have print and digital access, your Teacher’s Guide is also online.
-You will find it on the homepage or through the “search” function.
-You can download and then save or print a PDF copy of it.
+Your Digital Resource Guide is also online.
+You will find it on each magazine’s issue page, or through the “search” function.
+You can download and then save or print a PDF copy.

-How do I download and print my skills sheets, answer keys, and Teacher’s Guide?
+How do I download and print my skills sheets, answer keys, and Digital Resource Guide?

 The ability to download is indicated by an icon with a downward-pointing arrow with a line under it.

 Some browsers are set to save PDFs in a temporary location, which may be hard to locate.
 To view the documents you download, change your browser's “Download” settings or identify the folder to which your browser saves documents.
 It may be called “Downloads” in your “My Documents” folder.
 Once you open the PDF in your browser or Adobe Reader, you may choose to print the file.

 Can I access older issues of my magazine after the website has been updated to a new issue?

 Yes!
 Your complete digital issues with all of their related teaching resources (such as videos and skills sheets) are available to you all year in your magazine archive.
 Simply click on the “All Issues” button at the top of every webpage, or search for a specific article or video.

 How do I save an article or teaching resource to use later?